-Finally, exploiting administrative credit register data, in addition to showing positive assortative matching between bank and borrower strength, we show that the estimated bank-level effects from the experiment determine overall credit supply by banks to real firms (SMEs), as well as composition of credit supply with respect to risk (bank risk-taking).
-Differently, a measure constructed on real mortgage data (otherwise very similar to the one from the experiment on fake mortgage applications) does not affect credit supply to SMEs.
+are more likely to accept applications from borrowers with higher risk than other banks.
+Finally, exploiting administrative credit register data, in addition to checking positive assortative matching between bank and borrower strength, we show that the estimated bank-level effects from the experiment is associated with overall credit supply by banks to real firms (SMEs), as well as composition of credit supply with respect to risk (bank risk-taking).
+Differently, a measure constructed on real mortgage data (otherwise very similar to the one from the experiment on fake mortgage applications) is not associated with credit supply to SMEs.